COLLEGE PARK – Brittany Dipper isn’t dwelling on her last game in goal for the Maryland Women’s Lacrosse team.

-After unexpectedly losing in the NCAA National Championship game earlier this year, she has a new motto: New team, new season.
+After unexpectedly losing in the NCAA National Championship game, she has a new motto: New team, new season.

 Dipper said she and her teammates are “hoping and planning on being back there.”